ABOUT

 History

-Appalachian State University’s long-held dream of establishing a regional center for the visual arts became a reality in the spring of 2003, when the cultural landscape of the university and its surrounding region was transformed, as great works of art– as well as the artists who create them– found a home within the gallery spaces, education and outreach spaces, and outdoor areas of the Turchin Center for the Visual Arts.
-In 2008 an east wing addition was completed and the Turchin Center now features two wings of exhibition and support space, and the Arnold P. Rosen Family Education Wing.
+Appalachian State University’s long-held dream of establishing a regional center for the visual arts became a reality in the spring of 2003, when the cultural landscape of the university and its surrounding region was transformed, as great works of art– as well as the artists who create them– found a home within the galleries, education and outreach spaces, and outdoor areas of the Turchin Center for the Visual Arts.
+In 2008, an east wing addition was completed.
+The Turchin Center now features two wings of exhibition and support space, as well as the Arnold P. Rosen Family Education Wing.

 Named for university benefactors Robert and Lillian Turchin, the historic King Street building in downtown Boone, formerly home to the Boone United Methodist Church, became the largest visual arts center in northwestern North Carolina, Eastern Tennessee, and Southwest Virginia.
 To realize its vision, the university joined hands with the surrounding region to create a dynamic space where community groups and students of all ages can experience the power and excitement of the visual arts.

 Now more than ever, the challenges of the future will require great minds; and that means thinking creatively as well as critically.
 The Turchin Center is a dynamic, living, breathing presence in the Appalachian community.
-The center has been nationally recognized by organizations such as The Andy Warhol Foundation for the Visual Arts that supported the center through exhibition grants and through a gift of artworks by Warhol.
-Building upon its early successes, the center is poised to move forward in making a difference within the campus and community through the visual arts.
+The center has been nationally recognized by organizations such as The Andy Warhol Foundation for the Visual Arts, that has supported the center through exhibition grants and through a gift of artworks by the foundation.
+Building upon its early successes, the center is poised to move forward in making a difference for many years to come within the campus and community through the visual arts.

 Programming